trushashah14/ALLinLan/README.md

 network cannot be accessible to the persons outside the network.

-To execute run the executable file provided in dist folder
+To execute run the executable file provided in ALLinLANexe folder